ray-vazquez/moduleSampleJS/readme.md

 <!-- This is an example Readme.md file.
 It is most commonly included in a repository as the main documentation for the repository.
 Press Command Shift + v to view this file in preview mode -->

-### An example of importing and using modules in JavaScript.
+### An example of exporting and using modules in JavaScript.

 #### To run: